aurelia/devtools/README.md

 ----

 A browser extension for debugging Aurelia 1 and 2 applications.
-Features a top-level DevTools tab with modern, professional interface and dual-tab architecture for comprehensive debugging.
+Integrates as a sidebar pane in Chrome's Elements panel for seamless component inspection.

 ## Features